Books, resources, and literacy support for reading levels that grow with your child

 by Taryn Painter

-My Map: The Sound of M
+Jump!: The Sound of J

-Simple text and repetition of the letter 'm' help readers learn how to use this sound.
+Simple text and repetition of the letter 'j' help readers learn how to use this sound.
 Additional features to aid comprehension include a word list for review, a note to parents and educators, and an introduction to the author.

 Emergent Readers